-Golden Power's commitment to continuous product and service improvement, as well as sustainable business practices, is fueled by customer feedback.
 The Group places great importance on maintaining the quality of its products and services.
-This is driven by the Groups' efficient customer communication mechanism, we strive to provide customers with clear and precise information.
-In instances where we receive feedback or inquiries, we respond promptly and strive to resolve issues to the best of our ability, ensuring customer satisfaction.
-Customer feedback is thoroughly analysed and evaluated to gain insights into their expectations and requirements, assisting the Group in better understanding and meeting customer needs.
+This commitment is empowered by the Group's effective customer communication system, aimed at delivering clear and concise information to customers.
+When feedback or inquiries are received, we promptly respond and endeavour to address concerns effectively to ensure customer contentment.
+Thorough analysis of customer feedback provides valuable insights into their expectations and demands, enabling the Group to enhance its understanding and meet customer needs more effectively.

 As a trusted battery manufacturer, the Group is fully committed to offering after-sales service as part of its strategic efforts to foster brand loyalty.
 The sales and marketing department takes charge of providing comprehensive after-sales support, which includes addressing complaints and managing product recalls promptly.
+The Group handles complaints in strict accordance with ISO 9000 process documentation and customer requirements, ensuring a systematic approach to resolving issues.
+On average, complaints are processed and resolved depending on the complexity of the case and the requirement of the client.
 All complaints and product recalls are meticulously documented, enabling the Group to implement preventive measures to prevent similar incidents in the future.